 That same principle is very true of Self 1 and Self 2.
 To overcome the inner opponent, both of these selves must work in harmony which is only possible if you seamlessly trust your Self 2.

-Because, the amazing thing about the human body and unconsciousness is that it works perfectly fine without any conscious management.
+Because the amazing thing about the human body and unconsciousness is that it works perfectly fine without any conscious management.
 You don’t have to control every little thing that your body does.
 It’s the urge to do that which oftentimes leads to trying too hard, paralyzing performance.
 Generally, nothing we have to force leads to the outcome we desire.

 Of course, when you’re a beginner at something, being able to completely quiet Self 1 is unlikely because you don’t trust yourself.
-You know you’re a beginner and so you try to try to remember each sequential move and action that you think are right.
+You know you’re a beginner and so you try to try to remember each sequential move and action that you think is right.
 You try very hard and there’s nothing wrong with that.
 But as Gallwey explains, it’s important at some point to trust your Self 2 in order to perform at your best.

 The last point Gallwey makes in order to become proficient at the inner game is to not fight your mind, but focus it.